Monday, October 3, 2011

 If you like a blog post which has been tweeted, you should post your comment on the blog post itself, either instead of, or in addition to, retweeting.
 But you should not merely tweet.

 Some people try to get into a Twitter conversation about a blog post.
-While that's okay, it's not enough... especially where the tweet is from the author of the blog post.
+While that's okay, it's not enough.

 Where the tweeter has tweeted about a blog post, the blog itself is the most important place for you to comment.